skinnie/BryMaps/README.md

 > Not affiliated with or endorsed by Bryton.
 OpenStreetMap data © OpenStreetMap contributors,
 > ODbL.
 Use at your own risk — always keep the backup BryMaps makes.
+> Vibecoded with Claude, tested on Aero 60

 ## How it works